Youstart-Labs/SummerTraining2018/00_WEB_BASICS/1_HTML_CSS/README.md

-# HTML/CSS Basic - Youstart Labs
+# HTML/CSS Basics - Youstart Labs

 Read the Basics of Web Page - with Slides given on Youstart Labs site: